fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/Disk/Disk.md

 ### Software RAID

 For massive I/O improvements and data redundancy, consider combining multiple disks into a **Software RAID** array.
 This is an advanced topic that can significantly boost performance.
-See [[Software RAID]] for a detailed guide.

 ---